 The Milwaukee Choristers Foundation, Inc., was established in 2001.
 The Foundation board (see below) manages the funds and works with the Choristers to build the principal of the endowment.
-As of August 2015, the Foundation’s assets total about $90,000, with the long-term goal being $500,000.
-Well before that point, the Foundation foresees using income from the endowment to help the Choristers meet their expenses and undertake projects for which they currently lack the financial resources.
+As of August 2017, the Foundation’s assets total about $110,000, with the long-term goal being $500,000.
+Well before that point, the Foundation foresees using income from the endowment to help the Choristers meet some of their expenses and undertake projects for which they currently lack the financial resources.

 Major donors can establish sub-funds within the Foundation to support specific Chorister activities.
-For example, the family of the late Choristers Ed and Anne Ramsey donated $16,000 to encourage group camaraderie and, specifically, to contribute toward an annual “Ein Prosit Nacht”.
+For example, the family of the late Choristers Ed and Anne Ramsey donated $16,000 to encourage group camaradarie and, specifically, to contribute toward an annual “Ein Prosit Nacht”.
 The fund’s capital is preserved; grants to the Choristers are based on the annual return of the fund.
 Other such giving vehicles are under consideration.

-The Foundation has been recognized as a corporation exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code, and as such will be eligible to receive tax-deductible contributions, to the extent permitted under applicable law and regulations.
+The Foundation has been recognized as a corporation exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code, and as such is eligible to receive tax-deductible contributions to the extent permitted under applicable law and regulations.

 Board of Directors